Resolving the induction problem: Can we state with complete confidence via induction that the sun rises forever?: Epistemic Probability for Inductive Logic

-An inductive logic is based on the idea that the probability represents a logical relation between the proposition and the observations.
-Accordingly, a theory of induction should explain how one can ascertain that certain observations establish a degree of belief strong enough to confirm a given proposition.
-Let $G$ be a general proposition, such as ''all ravens are black'' or ''the sun rises forever'', and $E$ be a particular proposition or an observation (evidence) such as ''the raven in front of me is black'' or ''the sun rises tomorrow''.
-Then, we can use the logical probability to represent a deductive logic:
+Current inductive logic is based on the idea that the probability represents a logical relation between the hypothesis and the relevant observations.
+Let $G$ be a hypothesis, such as `all ravens are black' or `the sun rises forever' and $E$ be a particular observation or event such as `the raven in front of me is black' or `the sun will rise tomorrow'.
+The deductive logic that $G$ implies $E$ can be represented by the conditional probability